Link to Facebook

 A Step-By-Step Guide to Filing Your Crypto Currency Taxes:

-1) Gathering All Your Transaction Records:
+Gathering All Your Transaction Records:

-2) Determining Your Taxable Income:
+Determining Your Taxable Income:

 Once you have all your transaction records, it’s time to figure out your taxable income.
 This is the amount of money you make from trading, mining, or spending crypto during the year.
 To determine your taxable income, simply add up all your gains and subtract your losses.
+Crypto currency taxes can be confusing, count on Akron Income Tax Co to help you.

 If you incurred a net loss for the year, you could use that to offset any taxable gains you may have had.
-For example, if you made $2000 in profits but had a net loss of $1000, your taxable gain would be $1000.
+For example, if you made $2000 in profits.
+But had a net loss of $1000, your taxable gain would be $1000.

-3) Reporting Your Crypto Transactions:
+Reporting Your Crypto Transactions:

 Now that you know your taxable income, it’s time to report these assets on your taxes.
-The first thing you’ll need to do is figure out the cost basis of each transaction by adding up all your purchases and subtracting any sales or exchanges.
+The first thing you’ll need to do is determine the cost basis of each transaction.
+By adding up all your purchases, including the purchase price, and subtracting any sales or exchanges.
 For example, if you purchased $1000 worth of crypto coins in January 2021 but sold them for $1200 a month later, then use this formula: ($1200 – 1000) = $200).
-This tells us that our cost basis is $1000 at the end of February (when we made the sale.)
-To determine how much capital gain/loss you have from selling an asset like Bitcoin or Ethereum, simply take the current value of what was once your cost basis and subtract it from the proceeds of the sale.
-So, in our example, ($1200-$1000 = $200).

 You’ll then use this information to report your transactions on IRS Form 8949.
 This is where you list each transaction along with its date, type of crypto, amount, and gain or loss.
 You will also need to include this form with your tax return.

-4) Filing Your Crypto Taxes:
+Filing Your Crypto Taxes:

 Here Are Some More Helpful Tips on Filing Your Crypto Taxes: